 Both ScotRail and LNER provide first and second class seating on their trains between Perth and Inverness.
 First class tickets are generally around 20% more expensive than second (i.e. standard) class seats, and most people agree it's worth paying a little extra for more comfortable seats, more space and a quieter environment.
 Luggage can be stored in designated spaces at each end of the carriages.
 Bikes can be carried for free on ScotRail and LNER services, although on the latter you have to book this in advance.
 Additionally, both operators allow passengers to take up to two small dogs, cats or other small pets on board for no extra charge.
 Scotrail provides assistance - including with luggage - to those who are disabled or have reduced mobility.
 LNER also provide assistance, and their trains have wheelchair accessible toilets and dedicated wheelchair spaces.

 The most reliable way to find cheap tickets for trains from Perth to Inverness is to book as far in advance as possible.
 If you can, be flexible with your travel dates and avoid traveling at busy times.
 Often the quietest trains are in the middle of the day from late morning to mid-afternoon.

-When traveling this route, Omio customers are departing most frequently from Perth and arriving in Inverness.
+Omio customers who travel this route most frequently depart from Perth and arrive in Inverness.

-You can find the most popular departure train station for this journey, Perth, located approximately 0 mile (s) / 0 km from the city center of Perth.
-The most popular arrival train station in Inverness, called Inverness, is located around 0 mile (s) / 0 km away from its city center.
+You can find the most popular departure train station for this route, Perth, located approximately 0.9 miles (1.5 km) from the city center of Perth.
+The most popular arrival train station in Inverness, called Inverness, is located around 0.1 miles (54 m) away from its city center.